Skip to content

 58

-50th percentile
+58th percentile

 a solid base

-Approximate overall score → percentile from recent sittings — goal-setting anchors, not official cut-offs. (~50 sits below the middle.)
+Approximate overall score → percentile from recent sittings — goal-setting anchors, not official cut-offs. (~50 sits well below the middle.)

 These figures are approximate.
 Entry is competitive, thresholds shift year to year, and many schools combine your GAMSAT with your GPA and interview.